Laura Fuentes

 5. Grab that jar of filé

 Turn off the heat and skim off any fat that rises to the surface.
-With the heat off, stir in the filé powder.
+Stir in the filé powder.
+Serve gumbo with cooked rice.

 How to Thicken Gluten-Free Gumbo

 Gluten-free gumbo is thickened by the roux (the base) and by adding gumbo filé at the end.
 Filé is a natural thickening agent made from sassafras leaves.
-It’s a staple ingredient in many Creole recipes, especially gumbo, that adds an earthy, rich flavor many people find enjoyable.
+It's a staple ingredient in many Creole recipes.

 large bowl of chicken sausage gumbo with rice